ben-allen/locale-extensions/README.md

 3. Making fingerprinting detectable (i.e. replacing passive fingerprinting methods with active ones)
 4. Clearable local state

 The preservation of a relatively large anonymity set for all users is our central strategy for mitigating fingerprinting risk as much as possible while also ensuring a substantial improvement in the localization experience for a wide range of users.
-Rather than increasing the fingerprinting attack surface, this proposal could in fact help *reduce* the fingerprinting surface as a whole by providing a mechanism to get many of the benefits of adding additional entries to the 'Accept-Language' header, but without that header's passive fingerprinting surface.

 As noted in the [Security Considerations](https://datatracker.ietf.org/doc/html/rfc8942#section-4) section of the HTTP Client Hints RFC, a key benefit of the Client Hints architecture is that it allows for proactive content negotiation without exposing passive fingerprinting vectors, because servers must actively advertise their use of specific Client Hints headers.
 This makes it possible to remove preexisting passive fingerprinting vectors and replace them with relatively easily detectable active vectors.
 The Detectability section of [Mitigating Browser Fingerprinting in Web Specifications](https://www.w3.org/TR/fingerprinting-guidance/#detectability) describes instituting requirements for servers to advertise their use of particular data as a best practice, and mentions Client Hints as a tool for implementing this practice.
 In the absence of Client Hints, use of the JavaScript API can at least be detected by clients.
 In no case does this proposal allow for any new passive fingerprinting vectors.
 A site that attempts to (for example) request numbering system preferences while delivering content that supports no alternates is immediately visible as a bad actor: upon encountering this behavior from servers, browsers could issue warnings to users.